1ByteCookie/GLFW-DirectX/README.md

 <br>

-After including the header file, retrieving the the window handle is as simple as:
+After including the header file, retrieving the window handle is as simple as:
 ```cpp
 HWND WindowHandle = glfwGetWin32Window(GLFWWindow);
 ```